Unseen Poem for Class 9 with Questions and Answers (Latest Practice & Explanation Guide)

 It can also represent a sense of individual uniqueness and the importance of finding one’s own light in the world.

 1. The setting sun is a powerful symbol of transition and endings.
-It marks the end of the day and the beginning of night, representing the constant cycle of change in nature.
+It marks the end of the day and the beginning of the night, representing the constant cycle of change in nature.

 The vibrant colours of the sunset often evoke strong emotions and create a sense of awe.
 Focusing on the sunset allows the poet to capture the beauty and drama of this natural phenomenon and use it to convey a sense of peace and tranquillity.